o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/web-communicator.md

 ---
-description: ' Use the &ALYlong; Web Communicator cloud gem to notify your game''s clients, editors, and servers about events from other cloud gems. '
+description: ' Use the Amazon Lumberyard Web Communicator cloud gem to notify your game''s clients, editors, and servers about events from other cloud gems. '
 title: Web Communicator Cloud Gem
 ---